Book editors are usually a key player behind the scenes helping make a book its best before publication.

 It’s true.
 Here are five ways editors who publish books have an advantage over other writers and why you might consider publishing a book if you are an editor.

 1. Editors Read A Lot

 It goes without saying, but an editor cannot do their job without reading.
 The unique part about what book editors read is the variety of books and skill level of the writers.
-From first-time authors to New York Times best sellers, a book editor has a unique advantage of reading the entire spectrum of skill levels.
+From first-time authors to New York Times bestsellers, a book editor has the unique advantage of reading the entire spectrum of skill levels.

 By regularly being exposed to diverse writing styles, genres, and stages of book development, editors can pick up on unique ways to become a better writer.
 After all, even the great Stephen King declared reading as half the battle to becoming a better writer: “If you want to be a writer, you must do two things above all others: read a lot and write a lot.”

 As a key part of their job, editors have the unique advantage of reading a lot.

 Many writers like to read.
 And many writers even study the craft of writing.
 But book editors typically have a unique understanding from their role as an editor and the type of books they read to develop their craft.

 Developmental editors know what hooks readers and how to develop strong characters, plot structures, and overall themes.
 Line editors study and learn about using language to communicate a clear and compelling story to the reader at the sentence and paragraph level.
 Copy editors and proofreaders have regular coffee dates with books like the Chicago Manual of Style for their firm understanding of American English rules.

 By having such a strong and unique approach to studying writing, many editors know how to write without clichés, inconsistencies, flat plots, weak characters, and other writing blunders that keep a book from being great.

 3. Editors Have Author Connections